 In towns with a total population less than 20,000, you may burn tree limbs with attached leaves.
 The limbs must be less than 6 inches in diameter and 8 feet in length (also referred to as brush).
 However, this is not allowed from March 16 through May 14 due to the increased risk of wildfires.

-See Section 215.3 for a full list of exceptions.
+See Section 215.3 (link leaves DEC's website) for a full list of exceptions.

 3. Why has DEC changed the regulations allowing open burning in New York State?

 Open burning of household trash releases dangerous compounds including arsenic, carbon monoxide, benzene, styrene, formaldehyde, lead, hydrogen cyanide and dioxin, among others.
 Open burning is also the single greatest cause of wildfires in New York.

 4. Can I burn leaves if I live in a rural area?